UtrechtUniversity/anonymize-ddp/src/evaluation/Readme.md

 # Evaluation

-The evaluation procedure determines the performance of the anonymization code.
+The evaluation procedure determines the performance of anonymization code _concerning deidentification of text_.
 It compares results of the automated anonymization with the ideal expected result, i.e., a manually created ground-truth.

 For this evaluation an example data set is used which includes: